 Business Outlook Survey

-What are local business leaders anticipating in Oshkosh for 2022?
+What are local business leaders anticipating in Oshkosh for 2023?
 That is the question we asked local CEOs, business managers and owners.
-While it is impossible to predict our economic future with a high degree of specificity and in spite of the Covid-19 pandemic, locally Oshkosh is doing well and has a position of strength in the marketplace.
+While it is impossible to predict our economic future with a high degree of specificity, and in spite of some interesting inflationary pressures, locally Oshkosh is doing well and has a position of strength in the marketplace.
 This past year, employment remained strong.
-According to the Wisconsin Department of Workforce Development (November 2021), the unemployment rate for Oshkosh remains below the national unemployment rate of 3.9 percent at 1.6 percent.
-This unemployment rate is amazing when you consider that in April 2020 the Oshkosh unemployment rate was 14.3 percent and 4.4 percent last year at this time.
+According to the Wisconsin Department of Workforce Development (December 2022), the unemployment rate for Oshkosh remains below the national unemployment rate of 3.3 percent at 1.9 percent.
+This unemployment rate is amazing when you consider that in April 2020 the Oshkosh unemployment rate was 14.3 percent.
 Oshkosh-based businesses are employing more people than ever before.
-Local companies now employ 41,411 people in Oshkosh, up from 40,748 people in Oshkosh.
-In 2021, we had capital investment in commercial and industrial property of more than $45.4 million, with over $60 million of new development anticipated for 2022.
+Local companies now employ 41,411 people in Oshkosh, up from 40,748 people last year.
+In 2022, we had investment in commercial and industrial property of more than $44.4 million, with over $100 million of new development anticipated for 2023.

-The results of the Oshkosh Chamber’s Annual Business Outlook Survey, a barometer that we use to gauge the degree of confidence of business leaders, indicated that area CEO’s and business owners are bullish on 2022.
-Overall, there is a growing degree of optimism among local CEOs and business owners with 66% of the participating CEOs rating their companies’ outlook as good to excellent in the next 6 months, 74% rate the next 12 months as good to excellent and 87% rating their outlook as good to excellent in the next 1 – 3 years.
+The results of the Oshkosh Chamber’s Annual Business Outlook Survey, a barometer that we use to gauge the degree of confidence of business leaders, indicated that area CEO’s and business owners are confident heading into 2023.
+Overall, there is a growing degree of optimism among local CEOs and business owners with 81% of the participating CEOs rating their company’s outlook as good to excellent in the next 6 months, 88% rate the next 12 months as good to excellent and 86% rate their outlook as good to excellent in the next 1 – 3 years.

-Look Back on 2021: Of the local CEOs and business owners who participated in our annual Business Outlook Survey, 63 percent reported that sales increased in 2021 over the previous year, 61.5 percent indicated that profits were up, and 70 percent increased wages.
-This past year, 37 percent of reporting companies added staff to their payrolls.
-In 2021, 69 percent of the respondents indicated that their companies met or exceeded profitability expectations.
-For those companies missing the mark on profitability expectations cited higher operating costs as the largest factor, followed by increased energy costs, lack of employees, the impact of the Covid-19 pandemic and rising cost of raw materials as the biggest causes.
+Look Back on 2022: Of the local CEOs and business owners who participated in our annual Business Outlook Survey, 74 percent reported that sales increased in 2022 over the previous year, 63 percent indicated that profits were up, and 79 percent increased wages.
+This past year, 47 percent of reporting companies added staff to their payrolls.
+In 2022, 62 percent of the respondents indicated that their companies met or exceeded profitability expectations.
+For those companies missing the mark on profitability expectations, they cited higher operating costs as the largest factor, followed by increased energy costs, lack of employees, and the rising cost of raw materials as the biggest causes.

-In the 2022 Survey, we asked CEOs about their perception of the region and of Oshkosh.
+In the 2023 Survey, we asked CEOs about their perception of the region and of Oshkosh.
 Overall, CEOs felt very positive about the Quality of Life in the region.
-Responding companies indicated (Strongly Agreed to Agreed) the region has excellent community institutions with 95% indicating the hospitals and health care system is good to excellent; 92% indicating the education system was second to none; and, 92% believed the region has great public safety departments.
+Responding companies indicated (Strongly Agreed to Agreed) the region has excellent community institutions with 95% indicating the hospitals and health care system is good to excellent; 87% indicating the education system was second to none; and 97% believed the region has great public safety departments.
 Additionally, 95% of CEO’s felt very positively about our post-secondary education schools and 89% felt there were excellent local resources available for entrepreneurs.

-While optimism remains high, 36% of the responding CEOs indicated that the State of Wisconsin is headed in the right direction, up from 36% in 2022.
+While optimism remains high, only 42% of the responding CEOs indicated that the State of Wisconsin is headed in the right direction, up from 36% in 2022.
 Only 31% indicated the US is heading in the right direction in terms of the business climate, but up from 22% in 2022.

 Local CEOs stated the top public policy issues facing Wisconsin are the labor shortage/the lack of qualified applicants and the rate of inflation.
-Local CEOs also said that rising material costs and related supply chain issues continue to be a challenge.
+Local CEOs also said that rising material and construction costs along with supply chain issues continue to be a challenge.

 CEOs, business managers and owners are probably some of the most optimistic personality types.
-True to form, our survey found Oshkosh business leaders inclined to be optimistic on 2022, but the ongoing impact of the Covid-19 pandemic, inflation and workforce continues to dampen the outlook.
+True to form, our survey found Oshkosh business leaders inclined to be optimistic about 2023, but inflationary pressures, interest rate increases, labor shortages, and supply chain issues continue to provide some level of uncertainty.
 However, the severity of these threats to growth will play out over the course of the year.